quicwg/base-drafts/draft-ietf-quic-transport.md

 other properties of packets, such as timing and size, from being used to correlate activity.

-An endpoint SHOULD NOT initiate migration when a peer that requests the use of a zero-length connection ID.
+An endpoint SHOULD NOT initiate migration when a peer requests the use of a zero-length connection ID.
 If the peer routes incoming packets using the source address, migration might not be successful.
 If the peer routes incoming packets by assigning a unique destination address to the connection, which might be achieved using using the preferred_address transport parameter (see
-{{preferred-address}}), packets sent on different paths will be linkable.
+{{preferred-address}}), packets sent on different paths are likely to be linkable.

 Unintentional changes in path without a change in connection ID are possible.
 For example, after a period of network inactivity, NAT rebinding might cause